-Your watermark should be opaque enough to make it visible.
-The entire justification for having a visible watermark, after all, is that it’s seen.
+The general consensus, from the photography community, is that your watermark should be opaque enough to make it visible, because the entire justification for having a visible watermark, after all, is that it’s seen.
 If no one sees your watermark, then what’s the point of it all?
-You may as well use an invisible watermark that is more difficult to erase.

-However, your watermark shouldn’t be so opaque it detracts the focus from your photograph.
-Even if you want individuals to see information or name about your copyright, you want them to enjoy the beauty of your pictures too.
-If they’re turned off from your photographic work, it doesn’t matter if they see who has taken it.
+However, your watermark shouldn’t be so opaque that it detracts the focus from your photograph.
+Even if you want your logo, or name and contact details to be seen, you still want the beauty of your photos to be seen too.
+If people can’t see your photographic work because the watermark is too opaque, they probably won’t care who has taken it.

 If you’re not sure if your watermark detracts too much from a photo, check if you see your watermark or the image’s subject when looking at the shot.
 Make it slightly more transparent if the watermark is still too prominent.

-In short, your watermark should be eye-catching but tasteful.
-Many photographers find that a 20 to 30 percent watermark opacity makes it visible but not too intrusive, but that range is not the only solution.
-Some photographers use higher watermark opacity but place their watermarks away from the subject in areas.
+Some photographers use higher watermark opacity but place their watermarks away from the subject of the photograph.
 Some even make their watermark 100% opaque, placing it in negative space and matching the shade to a photograph color.

-The watermark opacity will also depend on the size and location of your watermark.
+If you choose to go down this route, then your watermark opacity will depend on the size and location of your watermark.
 To find out what works best for your photographs and watermarking purpose, you will need to experiment a bit.
-If you want to try multiple different options, consider using Watermarquee.
-This online-based platform makes it easy to create a custom watermark and adjust the watermark opacity to whatever level you want.

-Experience shows that people who steal images of other people from the web don’t edit visible watermarks most of the time.
+No matter what you choose, the experience of countless artists shows that people who steal someone else’s images from the web don’t edit visible watermarks most of the time.
 Furthermore, only a few who try to remove watermarks can do so without making the image itself significantly degraded to the point of making it unusable.